Paleface Swiss

-Paleface Swiss is a Swiss beatdown hardcore band formed in 2017 in Zürich.
-The band's lineup currently consists of vocalist Marc "Zelli" Zellweger, guitarist Yannick Lehmann, bassist Tommy Lee and drummer Cassiano "Cassi" Toma.
-The band have released three studio albums with their latest being Cursed, released on 3 January 2025 through Blood Blast Distribution.
+Paleface Swiss is a Swiss metal band formed in 2017 in Zürich.
+The band's lineup currently consists of vocalist Marc "Zelli" Zellweger, guitarist Yannick Lehmann, bassist Tommy Lee and drummer Luigi Paraventi.
+The band has released three studio albums and three EPs, with their latest being Cursed and The Wilted EP, released through Blood Blast Distribution on 3 January 2025 and 2 January 2026, respectively.
+They marked a continuation of their recent rise in prominence.

 History

-The band formed in 2017 under the name of 'Paleface', the band released their debut EP, Chapter 1: From The Gallows, the following year and the follow-up, Chapter 2: Witch King, in 2019.
-In May 2020 they were set to release their third EP, Chapter 3: The Last Selection, but because of the COVID-19 pandemic, release was postponed; however, instead of an EP, the band released it as a full-length debut album.
-Several music journalists noted that the release of Chapter 3: The Last Selection (2020) marked a shift in Paleface Swiss’s sound from a primarily deathcore approach toward a beatdown-oriented style.
-Contemporary reviews described the album’s emphasis on “beatdown” characteristics, and later high-profile music publications consistently referred to the band as part of the beatdown scene.
+The band formed in 2017 under the name of Paleface.
+They released their debut EP, Chapter 1: From the Gallows, the following year and the follow-up, Chapter 2: Witch King, in 2019.
+In May 2020, they were set to release their third EP, Chapter 3: The Last Selection, but because of the COVID-19 pandemic, the release was postponed; however, instead of an EP, the band released it as a full-length debut album.
 In 2022, they released their second album, Fear & Dagger, which was met with positive reception.
-In 2023, the band announced that they had renamed to 'Paleface Swiss' due to there being another artist named 'Paleface'; that same year, the band released several standalone singles, including "Best Before: Death", "Please End Me", and "The Gallow", among others.
+In 2023, the band announced that they had renamed to "Paleface Swiss" due to there being another artist named "Paleface"; that same year, the band released several standalone singles, including "Best Before: Death", "Please End Me", and "The Gallow", among others.
 Vocalist Marc Zelli was featured on Left to Suffer's 2024 single titled "Lost in the Dark".
 The band's third studio album titled Cursed was released on 3 January 2025.

+According to Metal Hammer, the band experienced a major breakout in 2024, gaining broader international attention for its extremely heavy blend of deathcore, hardcore, nu metal and thrash, drawing comparisons to early Slipknot.
+The band began performing live only in 2022 but quickly became known for chaotic, high-energy shows, with packed tours and appearances at festivals such as Resurrection Fest and Sick New World.
+During their U.S. tour, they replaced the opening act with an extreme wrestling match refereed by Marc "Zelli" Zellweger.
+In an interview with Metal Hammer, Marc stated that the band performs every show "at the limit", something that the crowd "definitely feels".

-On October 21, 2025 the band announced that they plan to release a EP called The Wilted on January 2, 2026.
+On 21 October 2025 the band announced an EP called The Wilted, which was released on 2 January 2026.

+Musical style and influences

+Critics have categorized Paleface Swiss' music as beatdown hardcore, deathcore and nu metal.
+Despite this, the band avoids directly associating itself with any specific metal subgenre, exhibiting a fluidity that makes it difficult to pigeonhole.

+Paleface have cited influences including Slipknot, Korn, the Amity Affliction, NF, Nickelback, Nothing but Thieves, Bullet for My Valentine, Trivium, Iron Maiden and Judas Priest.